envoyproxy/gateway/site/content/en/latest/tasks/extensibility/build-wasm-image.md

 This document describes how to build OCI images which are consumable by Envoy Gateway.
 These formats are also compatible with Istio's Wasm extension API.

-## Overview
+## Wasm Image Formats

 There are two types of OCI images that are supported by Envoy Gateway.
 One is in the Docker format, and another is the standard
 OCI specification compliant format.
-Please note that both of them are supported by any OCI registries, and you can operate on standard CLI tools e.g. Docker CLI, [buildah](https://buildah.io/), etc. You can choose either format depending on your preference, and both types of containers are consumable by Envoy Gateway [EnvoyExtensionPolicy][] API.
+Please note that both of them are supported by any OCI registries.
+You can choose either format depending on your preference, and both types of images are consumable by Envoy Gateway [EnvoyExtensionPolicy][] API.

 ## Build Wasm Docker image

 We assume that you have a valid Wasm binary named `plugin.wasm`.
+Then you can build a Docker image with the Docker CLI.

 1. First, we prepare the following Dockerfile: